Florence Glanfield, PhD, MEd, BEd, BSc

-Dr Glanfield is of Métis ancestry from Northeastern Alberta.
+Dr Glanfield is a citizen of the Métis Nation of Alberta, born and raised in Northeastern Alberta.
 Dr Glanfield’s research interests explore the experiences that individuals (teachers and learners) as well as collectives of learners / communities have with mathematics and learning mathematics.
 Dr Glanfield collaborates with colleagues and has engaged in research projects with Canadian Indigenous communities, urban Aboriginal youth, elementary & secondary mathematics teachers, and teachers and teacher educators in Tanzania and Rwanda.

 Two of Dr Glanfield’s current research projects are with colleagues across Canada around the ways in which Indigenous and ‘Western’ knowledge systems interact in mathematics and science education.

 As Chair of the Department of Secondary Education (2012 - 2019), Dr. Glanfield began exploring pathways for Indigenous languages speakers to become certified teachers in the province of Alberta.